Code-Institute-Submissions/niallfitzg-MS2/README.md

 *	**Bootstrap 5 Beta -** The open-source responsive Bootstrap framework has been used to implement the layout. https://getbootstrap.com/

-*	**Google Fonts-** The dashboard uses Google fonts https://fonts.google.com/to adhere to Covid-19 messaging guidelines as laid down by the Dept. of Health https://assets.gov.ie › ...
+*	**Google Fonts-** The dashboard uses Google fonts https://fonts.google.com/ to adhere to Covid-19 messaging guidelines as laid down by the Dept. of Health https://assets.gov.ie › ...

+*   **Google Maps-** The dashboard uses the Google Maps cluster facility https://developers.google.com/maps/documentation/javascript/examples.

 *   **JavaScript -** The dashboard uses Javascript to provide dynamic interactivity.